svrooij/node-sonos-ts/README.md

 You can also checkout the documentation on the awesome [service generator](./src/generator/).
 This can also be used as a source to generate a client for some other language.

-### Compile the library

-Because the library is written in typescript, you'll need to compile it before using it.
-Run `npm run build` to have the compiler generate the actual library in the `lib` folder.

 ## Improvements over [node-sonos](https://github.com/bencevans/node-sonos)